matro7sh/Smersh/README.md

 ```

-# How to install front
+# How to install front manually

 > requirements : node & npm